CloudCannon/rcc/README.md

 3. On your `production` site add the environment variable `ROSEYPROD`, with a value of `true`.

+4. Install the RCC by running `npm i rosey-cloudcannon-connector` in the root of your repository.

-4. Add a `.cloudcannon` directory in the root of your project if you don't have one already.
+5. Add a `.cloudcannon` directory in the root of your project if you don't have one already.
 Add a `postbuild` file to it, replacing `dist` with the build output directory of your project.
 If you already have a CloudCannon postbuild file, add this logic to your current one.
 Add it on your staging branch, so that when you publish your changes to production the postbuild is included.

   `.cloudcannon/postbuild`